 About Dr. Rubin

-She began her training in 3rd wave CBT at Harbor-UCLA's Cognitive Behavioral Therapy Clinic in Torrance, California.
+She began her training in ACT and 3rd wave CBT during graduate school at Harbor-UCLA's Cognitive Behavioral Therapy Clinic in Torrance, California.
 She completed an APA accredited internship at the University of Medicine and Dentistry of New Jersey (now Rutgers University) in Newark, New Jersey where she provided 3rd wave CBT to patients in the university hospital as well as to inmates in Northern State Prison.
-She then completed a postdoctoral fellowship in CBT at the American Institute for Cognitive Therapy in New York, New York where she was subsequently hired as a senior staff psychologist, and served as the Co-Director of Clinical Training.
+She then completed a postdoctoral fellowship in CBT at the American Institute for Cognitive Therapy in New York where she also worked as a senior staff psychologist and served as the Co-Director of Clinical Training.

-Dr. Rubin is currently an Assistant Clinical Professor within UCLA's clinical psychology Ph.D. program where she trains students in Acceptance and Commitment Therapy (ACT).
-She previously served as an Adjunct Professor of Psychology and Clinical Supervisor/Visiting Scholar at Columbia University’s Teachers College and as an Adjunct Professor of Psychology at Yeshiva University's Ferkauf Graduate School of Psychology.
-For more information, please view her Psychology Today profile here.
+Dr. Rubin is currently an Assistant Clinical Professor at UCLA where she trains clinical psychology doctoral students in Acceptance and Commitment Therapy (ACT).
+She previously worked as an Adjunct Professor of Psychology and Clinical Supervisor/Visiting Scholar at Columbia University’s Teachers College and as an Adjunct Professor of Psychology at Yeshiva University's Ferkauf Graduate School of Psychology.

 She is a full member of the American Psychological Association (APA), the Association for Contextual Behavioral Science (ACBS), and the Association for Behavioral and Cognitive Therapies (ABCT).

 Dr. Rubin has received extensive training in both 2nd and 3rd wave cognitive behavioral therapies, and thus has significant expertise in providing individually tailored treatments that draw from these evidence-based approaches.
 She primarily practices from an Acceptance and Commitment Therapy (ACT) orientation.